 What is the best telescope to buy for home use?

-The Celestron NexStar 8SE is an excellent home telescope.
-Combining strength with a user-friendly design.
+The Celestron NexStar 8SE offers a powerful yet user-friendly design.

 Is a computerized telescope worth it?